pozero/hello-world/README.md

-# hello-world
-a simple example
+# This is a repository for notes